Food For Thought

 Specific Case Studies: Impact on Individual Food Choices

-Fish: Food and Agriculture Organization predicts that the harvest of the world’s all-important fish species will come down by 40% owing to global warming.
+Fish: The Food and Agriculture Organization (FAO) predicts that the harvest of the world’s all-important fish species will come down by 40% owing to global warming.
 It is alarming to think about how the price of fish will escalate in such a situation and whether this food item will still be on our platter.
+The US Geological Survey has reported a decline in inland fish species such as sockeye salmon, lake trout, and walleye, as a result of the rising temperature of the water in lakes and rivers.

-Wheat: In 2016, The Washington Post cited a new study suggesting that if global temperature increases just by one degree, wheat production will go down by 4.1-6.4 percent.
-A reduction of 5 percent in terms of quantity is equivalent to 35 million tons of wheat per year.
+Wheat: In 2016, The Washington Post cited a new study suggesting that if global temperature increases just by one degree, wheat production will go down by 4.1%-6.4%.
+A reduction of 5% in terms of quantity is equivalent to 35 million tons of wheat per year.
 Wheat is consumed by 2.5 billion people around the world.
 How the world will cope with such a drastic dip in the production of one of its staple diet crops is the big question.
+Some studies have given contradictory findings that say that when the atmosphere gets warmer, wheat production might increase but the majority of studies say that production will go down.

 Arabica Coffee: Arabica is the coffee variety that contributes to 80% of the world’s coffee production output.
 A study carried out by Tavares et al (2018) in Brazil, the largest producer of Arabica coffee in the world, indicated that in the next 80 years or so, Brazil’s coffee production area will get reduced by 60% owing to dry seasons induced by global warming.
 In such a scenario, what will be the price of Arabica coffee and how many on earth could afford it is anyone’s guess.

-Avocado: Production of avocado is anticipated to go down by 40% owing to global warming and ensuing drought.
+Avocado: Production of avocados is anticipated to go down by 40% owing to global warming and ensuing drought.
 We may see this happen in the next 30 years.
-Avocado-flavored summer salads, pies, Guacamole, and Fettuccine could become history in the menu of the common man.
+Avocado-flavoured summer salads, pies, Guacamole, and Fettuccine could become history on the menu of the common man.

 Season of Change

-Fruits and nuts growing in temperate regions: Fruits like apple and nuts like cashew need a natural winter dip in temperature to induce fruit set.
+Fruits and nuts growing in temperate regions: Fruits like apples and nuts like cashew need a natural winter dip in temperature to induce fruit set.
 Global warming is affecting this winter chill.
-The result is a diminished yield which will escalate the prices, obviously.
+The result is a diminished yield which will escalate the prices.

-Hop: What adds the distinct flavor to beer are the flowers of the hop plant.
+Hop: What adds a distinct flavour to beer are the flowers of the hop plant.
 The bad news is that climate change-induced drought in the growing areas is affecting the quantity and quality of the hop produced.

 Rice: Rice, the staple diet of half of the world’s population, is also affected by global warming.
 Reduction in the general availability of water might cause a fall in rice yield and productivity.
 The waterlogged rice fields are found to emit methane gas into the atmosphere which contributes to global warming.
 Hence there will be more pressure from the international community upon the rice-producing countries, which are mostly developing nations, to put a limit on their area of rice cultivation.
-This also will have a negative impact on the production output.
+This also will hurt the production output and the world's food security.

-Chocolate: The major cocoa-growers of the world, Ghana and the Ivory Coast are facing drought in cocoa cultivation areas.
-By 2050, it is predicted, cocoa cultivation will have to be shifted to higher altitudes as the temperature in lower altitude regions increase.
+Chocolate: The major cocoa growers of the world, Ghana and the Ivory Coast are facing drought in cocoa cultivation areas.
+By 2050, it is predicted, cocoa cultivation will have to be shifted to higher altitudes as the temperature in lower altitude regions increases.

 Potato: Potato is threatened by climate change because many wild relatives of potato plants will perish under higher temperatures.
 As a result, the pests that go attacking wild potato plants will come in search of cultivated plants.
 It is the wild varieties of any crop that are used in the research of developing pest, disease, and drought-resistant new varieties.
 When wild varieties are gone, such research will suffer a huge setback.